adigun3/Absolute-Humidity-Prediction-/README.md

  [   1.03    1.16]]

+The result from the ANN Model of the predicted y (y_pred) values from test set was compared to the observed y for the test set (y_test) values is shown above.

 Conclusions
 --------------
-In conclusion, the predictive results of Absolute Humidity from both the Multiple Linear Regression Model and the Artificial Neural Network show a great comparative result with the observed Absolute Humidity from the field.
-It is however observed that the predictive Absolute Humidity from the ANN model exhibit better accuray when comapred to the result from the Multiple linear Rgression model.
+In conclusion, the predictive results of Absolute Humidity from both the Multiple Linear Regression Model and the Artificial Neural Network model show a great comparative result with the observed Absolute Humidity from the field.
+It is however observed that the Artificial Neural Network (ANN) model exhibit a better accuray and provide a better results of predictive Absolute Humidity when comapred to the result from the Multiple linear Regression model.